-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance Principles – Linkage and Recombination-1”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance Principles – Linkage and Recombination-1”.

 1. What type of crosses were carried out by Morgan on Drosophila?